(Pictured above, the 2022 NIR Project Area shown in Solid Orange. 2023 NIR Project Area shown in Dashed Orange.)

 A petition against each of the 94th Avenue and 95th Avenue local improvement bylaws was received in October 2020.
 The petitions were reviewed to determine their sufficiency (i.e. success) and were determined to be insufficient.
 They did not meet the requirements for a successful petition established under the section 392(2) of the Municipal Government Act.
 These results were presented to Town Council on November 2, 2020.

-On April 11, 2022 at the Regular Council Meeting, the Capital Budget for 2022 was approved, including the Neighbourhood Infrastructure Renewal 2022 – 94th Avenue Project with a budget of $3.6M.
+The 2022 Capital Budget was approved including the Neighbourhood Infrastructure Renewal 2022 – 94th Avenue Project with a budget of $3.6M.
 This project will concentrate on 94th Avenue and includes water line, sanitary sewer line, storm sewer line, selective sidewalk replacement as well as the provision of new Asphalt cement pavement.
 Engineering to the tender-ready stage was completed for this in 2021, and construction began in June 2022.

 Frequently Asked Questions